Skip to main content

 • Hurricane

-• Staff of Americares Global Distribution Center in Connecticut prepare shipments of hygiene kits and medicines for communities affected by Hurricane Helene.
-Photo by Andrea Pane/Americares.
+• Staff of Americares Global Distribution Center in Stamford, Conn., prepare shipments of relief supplies in October for Hurricane Helene survivors.
+Credit to Andrea Pane/Americares.

 Stamford, Conn.
 Oct.
 8, 2024 – Americares is ready to respond to Hurricane Milton—the second major hurricane headed toward Florida’s West Coast in less than two weeks.
 As the storm approaches, Americares Emergency Response Team is reaching out to 110 partner clinics in Florida in the path of the storm to offer assistance.